Permits

 A. Call the Beaver County Service Centre if you don’t know your municipal address.
 Bylaw No. 00-816 requires that every occupied parcel of land has its municipal address displayed; and that every person who obtains a Development Permit for the construction of a commercial, residential, or industrial development erect an address sign within three months.

-For more information, contact Planning and Development via our contact form, or call 780-663-3730.
+For more information, contact Planning and Development via our contact form, or call 780-486-1991.

 Q. What happens if there is a restricted covenant, easement, or caveat on my property?

 A. Check that your proposed development, building, or structure will not conflict with any restrictive covenant, easement, or caveat registered against the title to the subject lands.
 Before any action is taken we advise you to search your land title to determine if a restrictive covenant, easement or caveat is registered against the land.
-Be warned that a landowner or stakeholder with an interest in the restrictive covenant, easement, or caveat registered against your title is entitled to take legal action against you should you violate or fail to comply with the requirements of the covenant, easement, or caveat.
+Be advised that a landowner or stakeholder with an interest in the restrictive covenant, easement, or caveat registered against your title is entitled to take legal action against you should you violate or fail to comply with the requirements of the covenant, easement, or caveat.

 Q. Are permits required for renewable energy?